 Manufacturers and manufacturers' facilities are required to comply with extensive FDA, NMPA, EMA and comparable regulatory authority requirements, including, in the United States, ensuring that quality control and manufacturing procedures conform to GMP regulations.
 As such, we and our contract manufacturers are and will be subject to continual review and inspections to assess compliance with GMP and adherence to commitments made in any NDA or BLA, other marketing application, and previous responses to any inspection observations.
 Accordingly, we and others with whom we work must continue to expend time, money and effort in all areas of regulatory compliance, including manufacturing, production and quality control.
 The failure to comply with these requirements could have a material adverse effect on our business.
-For example, on March 25, 2020, the NMPA suspended the importation, sales and use of ABRAXANE® in China supplied to us by BMS.
-This suspension is based on inspection findings at BMS's contract manufacturing facility in the United States.
-Following additional meetings with the health authorities, BMS initiated a voluntary recall of all existing stock of ABRAXANE® in China.
-As a result, there has been a disruption in ABRAXANE® supply in China and we had been working with BMS to restore supply as soon as possible, including through BMS's remediation efforts at the current manufacturing site and/or application to qualify an alternative manufacturing site for China supply.
-On August 16, 2021, BMS informed us that it planned to file a supplementary application in the fourth quarter of 2021 to register a new facility as the manufacturing site for ABRAXANE® for the China market, with an initial projection that the application could be approved by the NMPA in the fourth quarter of 2022.
-On October 6, 2021, BMS delivered a notice to us purporting to terminate the license agreement with respect to ABRAXANE® and providing 180-days' notice that it was withdrawing ABRAXANE® from the range of products for sale or distribution in China pursuant to Section 2.6 of the license agreement.
-We believe that the reasons stated in the notice do not provide a valid basis for terminating the license agreement with respect to ABRAXANE®, and that the notice is a tactical maneuver on the part of BMS to reduce its damages in the on-going arbitration proceedings described in Item 1, Legal Proceedings, above.
-We intend to contest the purported termination vigorously.
+For example, on March 25, 2020, the NMPA suspended the importation, sales and use of ABRAXANE® in China supplied to us by BMS, and the drug was subsequently recalled by BMS and is not currently available for sale in China.
+This suspension was based on inspection findings at BMS's contract manufacturing facility in the United States.
+Additionally, in October 2021, BMS provided 180-days' notice to us, which we dispute, purporting to terminate our license to market ABRAXANE® in China.
+We have not had any sales of ABRAXANE® since the suspension and do not expect future revenue from ABRAXANE®.
+We have initiated an arbitration proceeding against BMS asserting that it has breached and continues to breach the terms and conditions of the license and supply agreement.
+For additional information, please see the section of this report titled "Part II - Item 1 - Legal Proceedings".

 The regulatory approvals for our medicines and any approvals that we receive for our drug candidates are and may be subject to limitations on the approved indicated uses for which the medicine may be marketed or to the conditions of approval, which could adversely affect the medicine's commercial potential or contain requirements for potentially costly post-marketing testing and surveillance to monitor the safety and efficacy of the medicine or drug candidate.
 The FDA, NMPA, EMA or comparable regulatory authorities may also require a REMS program or comparable program as a condition of approval of our drug candidates or following approval, as is the case with REVLIMID[®].
-In addition, if the FDA, NMPA, EMA or a comparable regulatory authority approves our drug candidates, we will have to comply with requirements including, for example, submissions of safety and other post-marketing information and reports, establishment registration, as well as continued compliance with GMP and good clinical practice ("GCP") for any clinical trials that we conduct post-approval.
+In addition, if the FDA, NMPA, EMA or a comparable regulatory authority approves our drug candidates, we will have to comply with requirements including, for example, submissions of safety and other post-marketing information and reports, establishment registration, as well as continued compliance with GMP and good clinical practice (GCP) for any clinical trials that we conduct post-approval.